Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Indiana Stats and Trends

-- This year, the Hoosiers are winless ATS when entering a game as an underdog of 7.5 points or more (in three chances).
+- The Hoosiers have been underdogs by 7.5 points or more three times this year and have not covered the spread once.

-- Indiana's games this year have gone over the total in five out of 10 opportunities (50%).
+- Indiana's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- Indiana is 2-2 against the spread and 2-2 overall when the team notches more than 19.2 points.
+- Indiana is 2-2 against the spread and 2-2 overall in games when it puts up more than 19.2 points.

-- In games that Indiana totals more than 296.7 yards, the team is 2-3 against the spread and 2-3 overall.
+- When Indiana picks up more than 296.7 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Hoosiers have turned the ball over seven more times (19 total) than the Golden Gophers have forced a turnover (12) this season.
+- This season the Hoosiers have turned the ball over 19 times, seven more than the Golden Gophers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.